harshit9715/github-actions-aws-ecs-deploy/README.md

 }
 ```

-### Assumed role shuld have a Trust Relationship with our AWS GITHUB ACTION USER
+### Assumed role should have a Trust Relationship with our AWS GITHUB ACTION USER

 #### Go to AWS -> IAM -> Roles -> Select Assumed Role -> Trust Relationship and attach this policy